 On January 3, 1949, Oba Samuel Ladapo Ademola (1872–1962 ) the 7th Alake of Egbaland (1920–1962), abdicated the throne due to strife with Egba women, led by Funmilayo Ransome-Kuti (1900-1978) and her sister-in-law, Eniola Soyinka, mother of Nobel Laureate, Wole Soyinka (b.
 1934), on the issue of tax.
 The women were made to pay heavy taxes and were also maltreated.

-After days, months and years of protest, the Alake, who was regarded as a stooge of the colonial master, was removed and forced out of the palace and had to move to Ogbomoso (other records say Oshogbo) where he stayed till December 1950 before things came back to normal.
+After days, months, and years of protest, the Alake, who was regarded as a stooge of the colonial master, was removed and forced out of the palace and had to move to Ogbomoso (other records say Oshogbo) where he stayed until December 1950 before things came back to normal.

 Biography of Funmilayo Ransome-Kuti

 Funmilayo Ransome-Kuti was born Francis Abigail Olufunmilayo Thomas to Daniel Olumuyewa Thomas and Lucretia Phyllis Omoyeni Adeosolu, on October 25, 1900.
 She was a teacher, political campaigner, women’s rights activist, and traditional aristocrat.

 Funmilayo Ransome-Kuti served with distinction as one of the most prominent leaders of her generation.
 She was also the first woman in Nigeria to drive a car.

 Funmilayo Ransome-Kuti’s political activism led to her being described as the doyen of female rights in Nigeria, as well as to her being regarded as “The Mother of Africa“.